paul-jean/nth-bacon/README.md

 from the actor to Kevin Bacon in the costar graph).
 The connections (graph edges) are labeled with the movie the actors were in together.

+(Note that you may get different movie names on the connections than those I've shown here.
+In general actors can and do co-star in multiple movies together, so any given edge in the costar graph can be a multi-edge.
+Which edge label gets chosen depends on the order in which the movie files are loaded (see Data below).
+The Bacon number depends only on the fact that _there exists_ an edge between two actors.)

 More examples:

 ```bash